The brewery of the month:Affligem!

 Today, all Affligem brewing is done in the brewery of Opwijk (not far from the abbey), under the supervision and control of the monks.
-It's a good partnership, Wouter told us, adding "we are still closely connected to the Affligem abbey.
-For example, part of our profits goes to the abbey and the monks have a control function on our advertising messages. "
+In Opwijk, the Affligem brewery is continually investing in efforts to improve safety, the environment and the brewery’s overall efficiency.

 Affligem beer is brewed from the finest ingredients and two types of barley malt: pale malt, and caramelised malt, which gives Affligem beer a colour ranging from amber to chestnut - depending on the amounts used.